BrunoPolaski/go-crud/README.md

-# GoLang CRUD project
+# GoLang API Rest

-A users Rest API using Go, along with a login that verifies the user credentials.
+A users Rest API using Go with the MVC architectural pattern, along with a login that verifies the user credentials.
 The create user method encrypts with jwt before saving in MongoDB, then the user is able to login.

 ### Main tools